 7. Incorrect or Non-disclosure of Short Term and Long Term Capital Gains or Loss

 Although there is a change in tax rules for long term capital gains tax on stocks and equity funds, that is applicable from April 1, 2018.
 However, if there was any sale of shares / property / land etc during the financial year 2017-18, it has to be reported in the income tax return as per the correct rate, and keeping indexation cost in mind.
-Short-term capital gains tax is applicable and should be shown along with any short-term capital loss, with carry-forward as applicable.
+Short-term capital gains should be shown along with any short-term capital loss, with carry-forward as applicable.
 Sale of property/house/land should be included along with details of any relevant exemptions claimed.

 8. Income and TDS from previous employer not disclosed